bsc-pm-ompss-at-fpga/nanos6-fpga/README.md

 1. The file `nanos6.toml` found in the current working directory.
 1. The file `nanos6.toml` found in the installation path (default file).

-Alternatively, if configuration has to be changed programatically and creating new files is not practical, configuration variables can be overriden using the `NANOS6_CONFIG_OVERRIDE` environment variable.
+Alternatively, if configuration has to be changed programmatically and creating new files is not practical, configuration variables can be overridden using the `NANOS6_CONFIG_OVERRIDE` environment variable.
 The contents of this variable have to be in the format `key1=value1,key2=value2,key3=value3,...`.
 For example, to change the dependency implementation and CTF instrumentation: `NANOS6_CONFIG_OVERRIDE="version.dependencies=discrete,version.instrument=ctf" ./ompss-program`.